mattglwilliams/book-search-engine/README.md

 The app has been built using the MERN stack with a React.js front end, a MongoDB database and a Node.js/Express server.

+You can see the deployed application here - https://mattglwilliams-book-search.herokuapp.com/

 ## Installation

 To install this project, simple clone the repository, then run the below command to install all dependencies.